 2.3 External Examiner(s) shall be appointed by the Senate for each programme leading to an award of the University.
-The regulations relating to External Examiners are contained in the Governance and Regulations.
+The regulations relating to External Examiners are detailed on the University’s Quality website.

-2.4 All staff with assigned responsibility for the assessment of a programme shall attend the Board of Examiners as Internal Examiners.
+2.4 All staff with assigned responsibility for the assessment of a programme as specified by the Convener in 2.2 above, shall attend the Board of Examiners as Internal Examiners.
 Any Internal Examiner unable to attend shall consult the Convener who will normally require the submission of a written report to the Board of Examiners on the general standard of the class, and giving recommendations on such matters as the methods of re-assessment.
 The Convener alternatively may appoint a replacement Internal Examiner.

-2.5 Where appointed, External Examiners shall have full membership of the Board of Examiners authorised to recommend the award for that programme.
+2.5 Where appointed, External Examiners shall have full membership of the Board of Examiners that is authorised to recommend the award for that programme.
 External Examiners are required to attend Board of Examiners meetings at which final awards are determined.
-They are invited to attend subsidiary/module Boards of Examiners as appropriate.
 The attendance of External Examiners is not specifically required at reassessment Boards of Examiners.

-2.6 All student work contributing to the student’s final award or degree classification, as set out in the External Examiner Regulations, must normally be moderated by the relevant External Examiner(s) prior to the meeting of the Board of Examiners.
-This applies to both subsidiary and main Boards of Examiners.
-External Examiners will normally only be required to moderate samples for an individual module once per academic year.
+2.6 All student work contributing to the student’s final award must normally be moderated by the relevant External Examiner(s) prior to the meeting of the Board of Examiners.
+External Examiners will normally be required to moderate samples for an individual module once per academic year.
 They will not normally be required to moderate samples for reassessments or multiple occurrences of the module provided the mode of assessment and marking team remain unchanged from the original assessment.
 The Board of Examiners will determine whether the External Examiner will be required to moderate additional samples for reassessment or an additional occurrence of the module.

-2.7 For those Boards of Examiners where External Examiners are required, concurrence of all External Examiners is required to ratify the decision of the Board.
+2.7 For those Boards of Examiners at which External Examiners are required, agreement of all External Examiners is required to ratify the decision of the Board.
 In the case of award recommendations to be made by Convener's action, the criteria for the proposed award(s) should be determined at the appropriate Board of Examiners.

 2.9 A Board of Examiners shall be quorate if, in addition to the conditions set out in paragraph 2.5 above for External Examiners, sufficient Internal Examiners are present to represent 75% of the subject matter of the level being considered.
 This is a minimum and not the expected level of attendance.
 Three is the minimum number of Internal Examiners on any Board, in which case the quorum is two.

-2.10 Where a Board of Examiners is found not to be quorate it may decide to proceed subject to the approval of all members present.
+2.10 Where a Board of Examiners is found not to be quorate, the Convener may decide to proceed subject to the approval of all members present.
 The minutes of such Boards of Examiners must be circulated and approved by all absent members of the Board, including the External Examiners.

 2.11 Boards of Examiners may require students to take re-assessment.
 In such cases the full Board of Examiners shall at the meeting where it decides to offer a re-assessment, determine: